ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 With a smile on his face, he said, “Èr-gēge, get into the bathtub, I’ll help you clean off the dust on your body.”

-However, Lán WàngJī spread his arms instead, letting Wèi WúXiàn know that he wanted him to remove the last inner robe, as well.
+However, Lán WàngJī spread his arms instead, letting Wèi WúXiàn know that he wanted him to remove the last inner robe as well.

 Wèi WúXiàn was amused, and, of course, he was delighted to do whatever his beloved husband wanted him to do.

 While helping him remove his robe, Wèi WúXiàn said inwardly, “Lán Zhàn likes being clean all the time.
 After the incident that happened in the monster’s lair, we have been covered with dust.”

-“However,” he went on, “since I was really concerned about his condition, it didn’t cross my mind to even change clothes, let alone taking a bath.”
+“However,” he went on, “since I was really concerned about his condition, it didn’t cross my mind to even change clothes, let alone take a bath.”

 After Lán WàngJī got into the bathtub, Wèi WúXiàn brush back his long and silky hair, took a soft cloth, soaked it with the bathwater, and then, he began gently to wash the beautiful face of his hubby.

-In order to make Wèi WúXiàn’s task easier, Lán WàngJī raised his head while he kept his eyes closed.
+To make Wèi WúXiàn’s task easier, Lán WàngJī raised his head while he kept his eyes closed.

 Since he was looking younger than his age, Lán WàngJī’s skin was white and smooth.
 This was due to the immortality cultivation that enabled cultivators to maintain their youthful appearance.

-Not only he looked younger, but also his arched eyebrows were perfectly shaped, his long eyelashes were beautifully curled, with some thin droplets of water were hanging on them, the eyelashes appeared to be even more gorgeous.
+Not only did he look younger, but also his arched eyebrows were perfectly shaped, and his long eyelashes were beautifully curled, with some thin droplets of water hanging on them; the eyelashes appeared to be even more gorgeous.

 When his eyes were opened, one could see that they were as clear and pure as a crystal ball, just like those of Wèi WúXiàn, unclouded by even a speck of dust.

-Maybe because the mood at that precise moment was so calm and pleasant, that his body was relaxed, and that his mind was at ease, that, all of a sudden, Wèi WúXiàn yearned to get as close as one could be to Lán WàngJī.
+Maybe because the mood at that precise moment was so calm and pleasant, because his body was relaxed, and because his mind was at ease, that, all of a sudden, Wèi WúXiàn yearned to get as close as one could be to Lán WàngJī.

 Gazing at the face that was pleasing to eye, Wèi WúXiàn became a little bit aroused.
 Unaware of the cloth that had slipped from his hand, he began slowly to run his fingers on Lán WàngJī’s flawless face.

 On the other hand, as he was getting closer to Lán WàngJī, he put his left hand on the edge of the bathtub to support himself.

-As his face gradually approaching his, their breaths intertwined.
+As his face gradually approached his, their breaths intertwined.
 Then, Wèi WúXiàn tenderly kissed Lán WàngJī on the forehead.

 Suddenly, there was a ripple in the bathwater, caused by Lán WàngJī’s heartbeat.
 He then opened his eyes.